 Welcome to John Burton’s Workers’ Compensation Resources.
 We offer access to data, research, and other information pertaining to workers’ compensation in the United States and other countries when possible.
 Visit the following areas of our site for more information:

-Statement to Illinois House of Representatives
+Statement by John Burton to Illinois House of Representatives

 On May 5, 2015, I presented a Statement on Workers’ Compensation: Recent Developments in Illinois and in the Nation to the Committee of the Whole before the Illinois House of Representatives.
 For a copy of the statement, click here.

 Statement by Professor Emily A. Spieler to Illinois Senate

 On June 29, 2015, Professor Emily A. Spieler, J.D., Professor of Law at Northeastern University, submitted a Statement on Workers’ Compensation to the Committee of the Whole of the Illinois Senate.
 For a copy of her statement, click Spieler Statement to Illinois Senate

 Opinions on the Future of Workers’ Compensation from the IAIABC Journal

 Two articles published by the IAIABC Journal: “Should There Be a 21st Century National Commission on State Workers’ Compensation Laws?” by John F. Burton , Jr. and “The Case for Workers’ Recovery” by Robert Wilson, can be downloaded here.

 Issue 8, November 2014